effektif/user-docs/docs/cases.rst

    Comments on a case - discussion with context

+In the event stream, reply to existing comments to keep the discussion structured.
 Hover over the user avatar to see the user’s full name:

 .. figure:: /_static/images/cases/comments/user.png